steelThread/redmon/README.md

 # Redmon

 ** Work in progress **
-My personal administrative dashbord for redis.
-After seeing [fnordmetric] project I was inspired to write this.
-I've wanting something like this for a while now.
+Simple sinatra based dashbord for redis.
+After seeing the [fnordmetric](https://github.com/paulasmuth/fnordmetric) project I was inspired to write this.
+Some of the ideas there have be carried over here.

 ----